Meziano/ms-tutorial-004/README.md

 We need now to make our microservices pick up their respective configuration data from the **config-service**.
 We will use exactly the same **department-service** and **employee-service** as in the [last tutorial](https://github.com/Meziano/tutorial-003).
 ### The configuration files
-We just remove the configuration files of the 2 applications as they must now pick up their respective configuration data from the **config-service**.
+We must remove the configuration files of the 2 applications as the applications must now pick up their respective configuration data from the **config-service**.
 To tell our microservice about the new situation we must make them aware about central configuration and to this end we add the following dependency to each of them:
 ```